rawilk/laravel-form-components/docs/rich-text/quill.md

 <x-quill />
 ```

 This will create a new quill editor inside of a content editable div.
+If a `name` attribute is provided, we will render a hidden input for regular
+form submissions, which will keep its value in sync with the value of the quill editor.

 ## Livewire Integration